lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h3 id="tableIdentifier">Table Identifier</h3>

-A *table identifier* uniquely identifies a table in the catalog of the {{site.data.keyword.sqlquery_short}} instance.
+A *table identifier* uniquely identifies a table or view in the catalog of the {{site.data.keyword.sqlquery_short}} instance.
 Valid characters that can be used are the following:
 * Digits `0-9`
 * Letters `a-z`, `A-Z`
 * Underscore `_`